-Maybe you’ve been working with your chronic condition for some time, but you feel as though your symptoms are getting worse, and they are negatively affecting your job performance.
+Maybe you’ve been working with your chronic condition for some time, but you feel your symptoms are getting worse, and they are negatively affecting your job performance.

 Or maybe you’ve been out of the workforce for a couple of years because of your illness, but you’re feeling better and are looking for work again.

 Whatever the case may be, I want to provide you with some key information that could help you manage working with a chronic illness.

 Here’s a list of eight things anyone working with a chronic illness in the US should know.
 If you’re looking for more in-depth information about the disability benefits and accommodations described, feel free to check out my post on The Ultimate Guide to Disability Accommodations and Benefits at Work.

 1. What Family Medical Leave Act (FMLA) is.

 There are three important things you need to know about FMLA: